 j.
 Has the state evaluated the causes for the damages listed under "Excavation Practices Not Sufficient" (Part D.1.c.)?

 Yes.
-Program has a good handle on excavation safety in the State.
+Program has an exceptional understanding on excavation safety in the State.

 The Damage Prevention Program verifies the root cause numbers reported against the data collected annually (internally).